 The data analysis starts with an analysis of how subjects react to observing prediction errors.
-The multivariate analysis requires scales measuring political orientation, trust in authority and economic well-being.
-The scale construction is described for various measures of interest and checking these scales for content validity.
+The multivariate analysis uses scales measuring political orientation, trust in authority and economic well-being.
+Scale construction and checks for content validity are described below.
 Then responses measuring belief in economic theory's predictive power are regressed on these scales, sociodemographic and other variables.